femitubosun/pulse/README.md

+# Pulse
-# The pulse system is a **type-safe business logic framework** built on BullMQ that handles both synchronous and asynchronous operations.
+The pulse system is a **type-safe business logic framework** built on BullMQ that handles both synchronous and asynchronous operations.

 ## Core Concept